ivanfslee/mastermind/readme.md

 4. Prompt the user for their opponent type - human or computer.

-5. A. If the opponent is a human, then prompt the human for their name.
+5A.
+If the opponent is a human, then prompt the human for their name.

-   B. If the opponent is the computer, then a code is generated using the random.org API.
+5B.
+If the opponent is the computer, then a code is generated using the random.org API.
 Then go to step 7.

-6. Prompts the human opponent to create a code for the Codebreaker to guess.
+6. Prompt the human opponent to create a code for the Codebreaker to guess.
 Then go to step 7.

-_Diagram 2_ below, outlines this portion of the game setup.
+_Diagram 2_ below, outlines this portion of the game setup phase.

 <div style="text-align: center;">
     <img